Sydney Learning Adventures

 Book SLA's The Rocks Dreaming and Sydney Observatory's Aboriginal Astronomy programs for the same day, and receive a $1 discount per student on each program.

-Congratulations to Kogarah High School, the winner of our book prize for term 3, 2013.
+Congratulations to St Mark's Catholic College, the winner of our book prize for Term 3, 2014.

 Thanks to everyone who filled in a program evaluation form which are automatically entered into the draw for our book prize each term.